LykkeCity/Trading-API/source/includes/_change-log.md

 The New Response of the server is no longer included in the **gRPC protocol**, enabling each user to work with the API in their unique manner.
 Additionally, the contracts in the **Rest API protocol** also had been updated.
 A new set of functions and models is being used, very similar to those of **gRPC protocol**.

-Because of the **gRCP protocol**, the user now is able to receive Market Data Stream directly from the server:
+Because of the **gRPC protocol**, the user now is able to receive Market Data Stream directly from the server:

 * **Order book** - Get snapshots and changes in the orders book.
 * **Prices** - Get snapshots and changes in current prices.